dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 #### No trainer

-Trainers are good because they give you a workout program and they make you accountable.
+Trainers are good because they over a workout program and create accountability.
 They're bad because they cost money.
 Luckily, you can get the good of trainers without the bad.
 Workout programs are easy to find online for free.
-Accountability is a bit tougher, but probably more important than the workout program.
+I prescribe programs myself below.
+Accountability is a bit tougher and probably more important than the program.

-Personally, I weigh myself every morning, take a picture of my weight showing on the scale, and send it to my girlfriend.
+Personally, to stay accountable, I weigh myself every morning, take a picture of my weight showing on the scale, and send it to my girlfriend.
 She helps keep me accountable by just checking my weight with me every morning.
 You can do similar with friends and family.
 I think the easiest way to be accountable is to interact with people, just like how this blog helps me be accountable with my startup efforts.

 As long as you can find a way to be accountable by yourself, there's little justification paying for a trainer.

 #### Choosing a workout program

-The most popular beginner strength programs are <a href="http://startingstrength.wikia.com/wiki/Starting_Strength_Wiki" target="_blank">Starting Strength</a>, <a href="http://stronglifts.com/5x5/" target="_blank">Stringlifts</a>, and <a href="https://www.t-nation.com/workouts/531-how-to-build-pure-strength" target="_blank">Jim Wendler's 5/3/1</a>.
-The reasons why these programs work:
+The most popular beginner strength programs are <a href="http://startingstrength.wikia.com/wiki/Starting_Strength_Wiki" target="_blank">Starting Strength</a>, <a href="http://stronglifts.com/5x5/" target="_blank">Stronglifts</a>, and <a href="https://www.t-nation.com/workouts/531-how-to-build-pure-strength" target="_blank">Jim Wendler's 5/3/1</a>.
+These programs work because:

 - they're easy to follow
 - they prescribe compound exercises, like the squat
 - they're explicit with weight progressions
 - they ask for just 3-4 workouts a week, 1 hour or less per workout

 Personally, I'd recommend Starting Strength to any novice who's not already drawn to one particular program.
 I've used it before with good results.
+I believe high squatting frequency is very helpful for novice lifters.
 I'd strongly suggest swapping in barbell rows in place of power cleans though.
 Power cleans are highly technical.
 Most gyms don't have proper equipment for olympic weightlifting.
 Barbell rows keep it even simpler without sacrificing results.

 # Diet